On Linear Separation Capacity of Self-Supervised Representation Learning: Augmentation Invariant Manifold Learning

 where $\vec{\theta}_s=(\bar{\theta}_s(\phi_1),\ldots, \bar{\theta}_s(\phi_n))\in \RR^n$. \end{theorem} Theorem~\ref{thm:upperaiml} suggests that the graph Laplacian of $\bar{L}$ is a good approximation of the Laplacian operator $\Delta_{\Ncal_s}$ rather than $\Delta_{\Mcal}$.
 Thus, the eigenvectors of $\bar{L}$ can also detect each individual manifold and be used to construct a linearly separable representation when

 In other words, the weight $\bar{W}_{i,j}$ defined by augmented data can separate manifolds with a smaller $\delta(\Mcal)$ than the classical Laplacian-based method.
-The intuition behind this improvement is that $\bar{W}_{i,j}$ measures the similarity between $\phi_i$ and $\phi_j$ rather than $X_i$ and $X_j$, even though we cannot observe $\phi_i$ and $\phi_j$ directly.
+The intuition behind this improvement is that $\bar{W}_{i,j}$ measures the similarity between the fibers $\Mcal(\phi_i)$ and $\Mcal(\phi_j)$ rather than $X_i$ and $X_j$, leading a kernel between latent variables $\phi_i$ and $\phi_j$ even though we cannot observe $\phi_i$ and $\phi_j$ directly.
 More specifically, $\bar{W}_{i,j}$ can be approximately written as the following kernel

 where $X_i, X_j \in \Mcal_k$, $V_{d_v}$ is the volume of a $d_v$-dimensional unit ball, and $(x)_+ = \max(x,0)$.
 Therefore, capturing the invariant data structure can help reduce dimension nonlinearly and separate different manifolds.